CyberByteCraft/domain-availability-checker/README.md

 #   POSTFIX_MYHOSTNAME
  - Set the hostname for the Postfix server.
- - Example: "mail.pushedgaming.at"
+ - Example: "example.com"

 #   POSTFIX_MYDOMAIN
  - Set the domain name for the Postfix server.
- - Example: "pushedgaming.at"
+ - Example: "example.com"

 #   EMAIL_FROM
  - Specify the sender email address.
- - Example: "domainchecker@pushedgaming.at"
+ - Example: "example.com"

 #   EMAIL_TO
  - Specify the recipient email address.
- - Example: "admin@pushedv.de"
+ - Example: "example.com"

 #   NOTIFICATION_METHODS
  - Specify the notification methods, e.g., email or Discord.